rynocouse/backbone.marionette.bindable-router/README.md

 # Bindable Route Params for Marionette

-This router allows you to bind controller methods to toute params using a leading @ char.
+This router allows you to bind controller methods to route params using a leading @ char.

 Example of router:
 ```